Yonaba/SOR/README.md

 * *SOR.getAccuracy()* : returns the accuracy.
 * *SOR.setMaxIterations(I)* : the maximum possible iterations allowed to find a solution.
 Default value is 1E4
 * *SOR.getMaxIterations* : return the number of maximum interations allowed.
-* *SOR.setRelaxation(W)* : value of the relaxation parameter.
+* *SOR.setRelaxationParameter(W)* : value of the relaxation parameter.
 It has to be a number between 0 and 2, both excluded.
 By default,value 1.86 will be used.
-* *SOR.getRelaxation* : returns the value of the relaxation parameter.
+* *SOR.getRelaxationParameter* : returns the value of the relaxation parameter.
 * *SOR.solve(Matrix)* : Returns a linear solution vector, plus the number of iterations made.

 You can optionnally modify the solver behaviour before using *SOR.solve()* through these commands.